-I specialize in International Relations, with a focus on questions related to grand strategy, alliance politics, and political violence.
-My first book project examines grand strategy and its outcomes in the context of military alliances.
-It argues that a leading power may fail to promote its desired military capabilities among smaller allies because the demands of its grand strategy clash with the risks presented to the allies by a hostile great power that is scrutinizing the alliance’s actions.
-My second book project, co-authored with John Mearsheimer, undertakes a theoretically grounded investigation on the question of whether the United States—which has been the sole “regional hegemon” in the international system since the late 19th century—should fear the rise of another regional hegemon in Europe or East Asia.
+I am a scholar of International Relations, specializing in questions related to American grand strategy.
+My first book, forthcoming with Cornell University Press, examines grand strategy and its outcomes in the context of military alliances.
+It argues that leading great powers often fail to promote their desired military capabilities among smaller allies because their grand strategic demands clash with the risks presented to the allies by hostile great powers that are scrutinizing the alliance’s actions.
+My second book, co-authored with John Mearsheimer and forthcoming with Yale University Press, undertakes a theoretically grounded investigation on the question of whether the United States—which has been the sole “regional hegemon” in the international system since the late 19th century—should fear the rise of another regional hegemon in Europe or East Asia.

-My broader research interests center on topics such as preventive war, the role of nuclear weapons in grand strategy, the relationship between power politics and international norms, and the performative uses of violence by state and nonstate actors.
+My other works delve into a wider range of issues that arise in debates surrounding grand strategy, including preventive war, the relationship between power politics and international norms, the performative use of violence, and the making of political order.
+I am especially keen on developing theoretical insights using declassified primary documents and historiography on U.S. foreign policy during the Cold War, as well as the American Civil War and Reconstruction.
 Some of my research has been published or is forthcoming in outlets such as the American Political Science Review, International Studies Quarterly, European Journal of International Security, Texas National Security Review, Contemporary Security Policy, and Political Science Quarterly.

-Policy analysis and commentary based on my research can be found in forums like The Diplomat, Foreign Affairs, Foreign Policy, and the Washington Quarterly, as well as podcasts hosted by the Cato Institute and War on the Rocks.
+Policy analysis and commentary based on these works can be found in forums like The Diplomat, Foreign Affairs, Foreign Policy, and the Washington Quarterly, as well as podcasts hosted by the Cato Institute and War on the Rocks.

 My research has been supported by the Smith Richardson Foundation, the Charles Koch Foundation, and the Korea Foundation for Advanced Studies, as well as the Center for East Asian Studies and the Pearson Institute for the Study and Resolution of Global Conflicts at the University of Chicago, among others.